 BlackFog’s 2019 threat report validates this trend.
 Our research shows that 20% of data flowing from enterprise devices is now being exfiltrated to Russia and China daily, without the knowledge or consent of the organization.

-Recent attacks have not only focused on major infrastructure but also high profile individuals such as Jeff Bezos.
+Recent cyber warfare attacks have not only focused on major infrastructure but also high profile individuals such as Jeff Bezos.
 These attacks are more common than reported and are even being perpetrated by governments on citizens.
 Recently, it was reported that a Chinese-government sponsored propaganda app with more than 100 million users was found to have a backdoor granting access to location data, messages, photos and browser history, as well as remotely activated audio recordings.

 These problems are also compounded by the way in which these attacks are now being carried out by agents of governments, including national corporations such as Huawei.
 It has been reported that Huawei did help China spy on others by providing usernames and passwords to Huawei accounts.